 When reviewing your application, pay particular attention to your essay as many interviews use it as a source of questions.
 Try to look at it objectively and try to imagine what additional information you would like to know about the writer.
 Be ready to discuss in depth anything you’ve written about in the personal statement.
 If your interview answers and personal statement don’t back each other up, then you may come across as insincere or even dishonest.

 Research the School

-Look at things like first year class statistics, the curriculum and its structure, timing of clinical opportunities, extracurricular activities, school news, student life, financial aid, housing, current projects, and future plans.
+Look at things like first year class statistics, curricular structure, timing of clinical rotations, extracurricular activities, school news, student life, financial aid, housing, current projects, and future plans.